Home » Easy Keto Recipes » Appetizers

 How To Make Keto Green Goddess Dip

-2. Add the cream cheese, parsley, shallot, garlic, and lemon juice to a food processor and pulse until smooth and creamy.
+Add the cream cheese, parsley, shallot, garlic, and lemon juice to the food processor together.
+Pulse until the mixture turns smooth and creamy, scraping down the sides once or twice if the parsley clumps up near the blade.

 Creamy green goddess dip in a black dish.